 You must ensure that your home university has a formal agreement with Queen's university.
 If your home university does not have an agreement with Queen's, unfortunately you cannot come to Queen's on exchange.
 You can see our partners on our website.

 Investigate the application process at your university

-If your school does have a formal agreement with Queen's, contact your home university's exchange and study abroad office for specific application details pertaining to your home university's requirements for the exchange program.
-All students applying for the Queen's exchange program must be nominated by their home university in order to study at Queen's.
+If your school does have a formal agreement with Queen's, contact your home university's exchange and study abroad office.
+They can provide specific application details about your home university's requirements for the exchange program.
+Your home university must nominate you before you can apply to study at Queen's.

-Find out more about courses on offer and information about academics at Queen’s on the Course Selection page
+Once you have received your acceptance from Queen's, the IPO Exchange Coordinator will contact students to provide additional information about courses.
+Find out more about courses on offer and information about academics at Queen’s on the Course Selection page provided to you.

 All courses at Queen's University are taught in English.
-Students who are from countries where the language of instruction is not English will be required to provide proof of their competency in English with their exchange application.
-For more information about the test of facility of English that are accepted by Queen's, please consult the table on the Undergraduate Admissions website.
+Students who are from countries where the language of instruction is not English must provide proof of their competency in English with their exchange application.
+For more information about the tests of facility of English that are accepted by Queen's, please consult the Undergraduate Admissions website.